todbot/blink1/windows/Blink1Control/README.md

 - added logging to logs/log.txt
 - added Start Minimized option
 - cleaned up HTML UI a little

+0.9.8 -- 11 Jun 2013
+- fixed app crash when deleting non-existent patterns or inputs
+- added /blink1/logging?loglevel=0 to turn off all logging (loglevel=1 to turn back on)

 (to get version: right-click on Blink1Control.exe, go to Properties > Details)